Concurrent Alcohol and Phenobarbital Abuse

 - Inpatient and residential treatment facilities that can provide full-time care, supervision, and support.

 - Intensive outpatient programs that offer assistance and support, while also allowing you to remain at home and fulfill work and family obligations.

-- Peer recovery organizations including SMART Recovery, LifeRing Secular Recovery, or 12-step groups, where people who share the disease of addiction offer their experience and mutual support in recovery.
+- Peer recovery organizations including SMART Recovery, LifeRing Secular Recovery, or 12-Step groups, where people who share the disease of addiction offer their experiences and mutual support in recovery.